A girls getaway can be an important part of friendship, particularly with friends you’ve known for years.

-After years of talking about it, ten of us gathered in Destin this past weekend.
+After years of talking about it, ten of us gathered in Destin for a girls getaway this past weekend.
 Coming from as far as Boston and Seattle, we flew to the beach to finally get time together.
 Newman-Dailey provided our accommodations in Blue Heaven, an incredible home just blocks from the beach.

 I spearheaded the planning for the weekend.
 While I have certainly been on girls trips before, this was my first time leading.

-Without a doubt, I can say that this weekend was more valuable than a large conference from both a learning and relationship perspective.
+Without a doubt, I can say that this girls getaway was more valuable than a large conference from both a learning and relationship perspective.
 The small group allowed for us to go deep, hear from everyone and have very specific conversations.

 I think so many women could benefit from gathering together for a small retreat.